 17 May 2010

-There are times when you could be forgiven for not realising that Petersham Nurseries sells flowers and plants but if you do stray away from the cafe area there are still some clues that it still does.
-And it would be hard not to notice this large selection of tulips in a range of vibrant colours.
+There are times when you could be forgiven for not realising that Petersham Nurseries sells flowers and plants but if you do stray away from the cafe area there are still some clues that it does, clues like this large selection of tulips in a range of vibrant colours.

 15 May 2010